 Double bedroom with king size bed, en suite bathroom with roll top bath and walk in shower, situated above the chapel the bay window looks over the olive groves to the sea, private terrace and access to the family kitchen and library

-Double bedroom with queen size bed – this suite is on the first floor with en suite bathroom with walk in shower, an outdoor bathtub on the balcony, fireplace and access to the family kitchen and library
+Double bedroom with small queen size bed (140cm) – this suite is on the first floor with en suite bathroom with walk in shower, an outdoor bathtub on the balcony, fireplace and access to the family kitchen and library

 House near Swimming Pool (2 bedrooms)